RPI, CPI & inflation: phone mid-contract price rises explained

 Talkmobile price increases

-Price increases will occur on 1 April, and will also affect out of plan charges and add-ons.
+Price increases will also apply to out of plan charges and add-ons.

 Three price increases